GWphua/aws-notes/README.md

 ### VPC Endpoints

-- Endpoints allow you to connect to AWS Services using a private network in of the public `www` network
+- Allows connection to AWS Services using a private network instead of the public _www_ network
 - This gives you enhanced security and lower latency to access AWS services
 - VPC Endpoint Gateway: [S3](#amazon-s3) & DynamoDB
 - VPC Endpoint Interface: Other AWS services